cea-hpc/wi4mpi/doc/source/tutorial/podman.rst

 .. code-block:: bash

-   You are using Wi4MPI-3.6.0 with the mode preload From MPICH To OMPI
+   You are using Wi4MPI-4.0.0 in the preload mode from MPICH to OMPI
    # OSU MPI Bandwidth Test v5.6.2
    # Size      Bandwidth (MB/s)
    1                       6.50